StreetMesh/.github/README.md

 ### StreetMesh Browsers

 Any software system can be taught to communicate with a *StreetMesh Server*.
 In this broad sense, if a software system can communicate with a *StreetMesh Server*, it is considered to be a *StreetMesh Browser*.

-Because Streetmesh Servers use standard Internet protocols for communication, any standards-compliant Web browser can act as a StreetMesh Browser.
+Streetmesh Servers use standard Internet protocols like HTTP, TCP, and UDP for communication.
+Thus, any standards-compliant Web browser can act as a StreetMesh Browser.
+While a 2D view of a Streetmesh Server is likely to be much less interesting than a 3D one,

 ## Projects